No master password — anywhere

 You tap a YubiKey or Face ID.
 The authenticator returns an assertion plus a PRF output — a 32-byte secret derived from the passkey and a per-account salt.

-PRF output → HKDF → device key.
+PRF output (or a Secure Enclave ECDH) → HKDF → device key.
 Server hands over your account-key envelope (AEAD-sealed under the device key).
 Decrypted locally.
 The server never sees the plaintext key.

 Each vault's encryption key is wrapped under either your account key (private) or sealed for you over X25519 (shared).
 Both unwrap on-device; entries decrypt one at a time on reveal.

 One static Go binary, nginx as TLS terminator, SQLite by default.
-Tested on a $5 VPS.
+Small enough to run on a $5 VPS.

 curl -L https://github.com/berrabou/pass014/archive/main.tar.gz \